15 Foods Anti-Aging Experts Eat Every Day

 Fatty fish

-Shutterstock 726128122
+shutterstock 726128122

 “Salmon, mackerel, tuna, and sardines are fatty fish that contain high levels of omega-3 fatty acids, which are known to reduce inflammation in the body and skin,” says Tsippora Shainhouse, MD, a dermatologist in Los Angeles.
 “Two to three servings a week can also help reduce LDL cholesterol and triglyceride levels.
 Adding these fish to the diet helps balance the omega-3 to omega-6 ratio, the latter of which can actually trigger inflammation.
 Fish oil supplements can substitute for eating these healthful, fatty fish, but they don’t provide the low-calorie protein benefit of eating the fish itself.”
 Grill or broil salmon for dinner, or whip up a tuna salad.
 See 15 grilling recipes under 400 calories.